techcow2/Tips-Tricks-for-AI-Coder/README.md

    - This helps reduce overall usage, preventing you from hitting limits quickly.

 4. **Switch Models When Necessary**
-   - If GPT4o is giving you trouble or seems “busy,” you can switch to Claude Sonnet 3.5 or 3.7 if your platform supports it.
+   - If one model is giving you trouble or seems “busy,” you can switch to a different model if your platform supports it.
    - Don’t be afraid to bounce between models if you sense you’re nearing usage caps.

 ---